sagannotcarl/nnpn-static/site/content/programs/annual-conference/_index.md

 - Annual Conference
 ---
 <span class=lead-in>Growing Forward: Creating Accountability and Embracing Change</span>

-is National New Play Network’s call to courage for the new play field and the American theater writ large.
+This is National New Play Network’s call to courage for the new play field and the American theater writ large.
 During this one-day virtual convening, we gather our Member Theater staff, Affiliated Artists, and Ambassadors to share their experiences, curiosities, and the work they are doing to embrace change and create systems of accountability.
 We invite our friends in the larger field to join us for select events via YouTube live, including a Playwrights’ Slam that will feature NNPN Affiliated Artists who experienced an interruption in their NNPN program experience since the spring of 2020, as well as discussions about the key issues alive in our field today.

 At NNPN, we believe in the power of collaboration to spur innovation and create a just, equitable new play ecology.
 We believe that creating an aesthetically diverse ecosystem that values humans and their unique perspectives is the way we will thrive, not just in this moment but as change continues to play its role in and beyond our lifetimes.
 We hope you will join us as we explore what’s happening now and look ahead to what’s possible as we work to grow forward together.

-### PLAYWRIGHT SLAM ###
+## PLAYWRIGHT SLAM | November 13 ##
-#### Field-Wide Friends & the New Play Public: Join us on YouTube Live (link coming soon) ####
+### Field-Wide Friends & the New Play Public: Join us on YouTube Live (link coming soon) ###

 Inspired by the work of Doug Langworthy and Lynde Rosario at the Colorado New Play Summit, the Playwrights Slam has become a staple of National New Play Network convenings.
 During these informal affairs, playwrights share excerpts of their own work in their own voice.
 Audiences have a chance to catch a work in progress or a favorite passage straight from the source, and send the writers a direct current of love, praise, and support in return.